Pleasure House Point: Hike Across Sandy Shores & Tidal Marshes in Virginia Beach

 There is no designated parking lot for Pleasure House Point Natural Area.
 I even verified this on the website for the City of Virginia Beach.
 Interesting.

 Thankfully, there are plenty of parallel spots along Marlin Bay Drive.
-Once you make the turn from Shore Drive, you’ll immediately see cars parked on the side of the road.
+Once you turn from Shore Drive, you’ll see cars parked on the side of the road.

 The trailhead is roughly .1-mile from Shore Drive on the right (when driving east along Marlin Bay Drive).
 There is also a large trail sign to the left of the trailhead.

-The hiking trail – Beach Trail, to be exact – starts out sandy (well, this is a coastal trail).
-At the .1-mile mark, you can either turn left or turn right to go around a pond.
+The hiking trail – Beach Trail – starts out sandy (well, this is a coastal trail).
+At the .1-mile mark, you can turn left or turn right to go around a pond.

 I opted to go right.
-There were quite a few people at the natural area this day, and I was pretty much the only one to stay right to walk the perimeter of the small pond.
+There were quite a few people at the natural area , and I was the only one to stay right to walk around the small pond.

-The trail is flat and sandy with pine needles scattered here and there from coastal pines.
+The trail is flat and sandy with pine needles scattered about from coastal pines.
 At the .3-mile mark you’ll be around the pond and back to where you started.

 Stay right for the Meadow Trail and Beach Trail.
 A tidal marsh turns up on the left with more coastal loblolly pines as you continue walking on the sandy trail.